-If you are an individual or sole proprietor/single person business, your personal legal name will be listed as the seller on the App Store.
+If you're an individual or sole proprietor/single-person business, your personal legal name will be listed as the seller on the App Store.
 Do not enter an alias, nickname, or company name as your first or last name, as entering your legal name incorrectly will cause a delay in the approval of your enrollment.

-If you are a developer who is an employee at a company, non-profit organization, joint venture, partnership, or government organization, your organization's legal entity name will be listed as the seller on the App Store and Mac App Store.
-We’ll ask for basic personal information, your legal entity name, and your D‑U‑N‑S® Number as part of our verification process.
-You can add additional developers to your team through the People page in Member Center.
+If you're an employee at a company, non-profit organization, joint venture, partnership, or government organization, the legal entity name will be listed as the seller on the App Store.
+We’ll ask for your legal entity name and your D‑U‑N‑S® Number as part of our verification process.
+Once you’re a member, you have the option of adding additional members to your team.

 Organizations enrolling in the Apple Developer Program will need:

-To enroll in an Apple Developer Program, your organization must be a legal entity to so that it can enter into contracts with Apple.
-We do not accept DBAs, Fictitious Businesses, Trade names, or branches.
-The legal entity name will appear as the “seller” for apps you distribute on the App Store and Mac App Store.
+To enroll in the Apple Developer Program, your organization must be a legal entity so that it can enter into contracts with Apple.
+We don't accept DBAs, fictitious businesses, trade names, or branches.
+The legal entity name will appear as the seller for apps you distribute.
 Example: Seller: ABC Company, Inc.

 Your organization must have a D‑U‑N‑S Number so that we can verify your organization’s identity and legal entity status.
 These unique nine-digit numbers are assigned by Dun & Bradstreet and are widely used as standard business identifiers.
 You can check to see if your organization already has a D‑U‑N‑S Number and request one if necessary.
-They are free in most jurisdictions.
-Learn more
+They're free in most jurisdictions.
+(Not required for government organizations.)

 As the person enrolling your organization in the Apple Developer Program, you must have the legal authority to bind your organization to legal agreements.
-You must be the organization’s owner/founder, executive team member, senior project lead, or have legal authority granted to you by a senior employee.
+You must be the organization’s owner/founder, executive team member, senior project lead, or an employee with legal authority granted to you by a senior employee.

-If you are a contract developer hired by an organization to develop apps or extensions for distribution on their behalf, or you are a contract developer hired by an organization to develop proprietary in-house apps for their employees and volume purchasing is not offered in your region:
+If you are a contract developer hired by an organization to develop apps for distribution on their behalf:

-- The company should enroll in the Apple Developer Program using the steps outlined above.
+- The organization should enroll in the Apple Developer Program using the steps outlined above.

-- They should add you to their development team in Member Center so you can access membership resources.
+- They should add you to their development team in their account on the developer website so you can access membership resources.

-- The company name will be listed as the seller if they are distributing apps on the App Store or Mac App Store.
+- The organization’s name will be listed as the seller if they're distributing apps on the App Store or Mac App Store.

-- Although the company must be the one to submit the app for review, you can assist them.
+- Although the organization must be the one to submit the app for review, you can assist them.

 If you are a contract developer hired by an organization to develop proprietary in-house apps for their employees, and volume purchasing is offered in your region: